 Challenges This Service May Face

 There’s a reason most retailers haven’t tried driverless car grocery delivery yet.
-Actually, there are a few reasons.
-Basically, they know this type of service still faces challenges that are expensive and time consuming to get around for now.
+There are a few reasons.
+They know this type of service still faces challenges that are expensive and time-consuming to get around for now.
 The main one involves safety concerns, as it’s not clear yet just how safe vehicles are when there isn’t a person in the driver’s seat in case something goes wrong on the road.
 Many retailers aren’t sure they want the legal responsibility they would have to take on if there was an accident involving their driverless vehicles.